rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-3/assignment.md

 git push origin main
 ```

+### Submit Your Work

+Submit the GitHub repository link for the project.
+Be sure to include the link to the deployed app on Vercel.

+Check that your deployment on Vercel still works.
+If your deploy stops working, take a screenshot of the error message on Vercel and submit it with your repository link.
+Give a brief description of the work that you completed after the deploy stopped working.

 ---

 By the end of Day 3, your Coffee Shop frontend will have functional mock interactions, a dynamic UI, and persistent mock data via localStorage.
 This foundation prepares you for future lessons on backend integration.